 Fixed-Rate Mortgage Basics

 One of the best things about fixed-rate mortgages is that you can count on your interest rate.
-Borrowers of variable-rate, or adjustable-rate, mortgages (ARMs) are vulnerable to potential increases in rates.
-The downside to a fixed-rate product is that if market rates drop your rate still remains the same.
+Borrowers of variable-rate, or adjustable-rate, mortgages – also known as ARMs – are vulnerable to potential increases in rates.
+The downside to a fixed-rate product is that if market rates drop, your rate still remains the same.